Featured comment:

 You don’t need to add much liquid to the pot because the slow cooking retains all the moisture.
 I use beer and tomato sauce as my base.
 Drain and rinse your pinto beans well before adding them to get rid of the canned flavor.

-Add them just before serving for best effect.
+Add garnishes just before serving for best effect!

-If you’re a Hatch chile fan, you need to try my other hatch recipes ~ I’ve got a killer SWEET CORN, HATCH CHILE, AND BACON SALSA, a to-die-for HATCH GREEN CHILE CORNBREAD, and the recipe that got me started on these amazing peppers, my CHEESY HATCH GREEN CHILE DIP.
+Then you need to try my other Hatch chile recipes ~ I’ve got a fabulous SWEET CORN, HATCH CHILE, AND BACON SALSA, a to-die-for HATCH GREEN CHILE CORNBREAD, and the recipe that got me started on these amazing peppers, my CHEESY HATCH GREEN CHILE DIP.

 Slow Cooker Hatch Pepper Chili